 Depending on which state you live in, there are income requirements to invest in Lending Club.
 In most states, it’s a minimum of $70,000 per year, though it may be higher in some states.
 Generally, the income requirement does not apply if you have a minimum net worth of $250,000.
 The platform also requires you to invest no more than 10% of your net worth in Lending Club notes.

 The minimum opening account with Lending Club is $1,000 and $25 is the minimum requirement to invest in any single note.
 For retirement accounts, the minimum to open is $5,500.

 Lending Club IRA

 You can also hold Lending Club investments as part of an individual retirement account (IRA).
-You can do this through a Lending Club Self-directed IRA.
-Lending Club will pay the annual IRA fee if you open the account with a minimum of $5,000, and keep that balance level for a minimum of 12 months.
+You can do this through a Lending Club self-directed IRA.
+Lending Club IRA requires an initial deposit of $5,500.
+That amount allows you to start investing at a higher level and negates the need for monthly management fees.

 Choosing Notes to Invest In

 There are two ways to invest with Lending Club.
 Manual investing is where you browse available loans and choose which ones you’ll invest in one at a time.
 But you can also use automated investing in which you set investment criteria, and notes are selected automatically based on that criteria.

 While you can invest in individual loans, it’s generally best to buy them in fractions (which are referred to as notes).
 You can purchase notes in increments of $25.
 At the very least, you can purchase a fractional interest in 200 loans with a total investment of $5,000.
 This will enable you to minimize the risk involved in investing in any single loan.